BriZimm/CountMonitor-Bot/MIGRATION_COMPLETE.md

 ## ✅ Migration Complete!

-Your Count Monitor Bot has been successfully migrated to support persistent data storage across deploys.
+Your Count Rewards Bot has been successfully migrated to support persistent data storage across deploys.

 ## What Changed